LEAD EXPOSURE IN THE HOME

 Get results in seconds whether there is lead-based paint in your home.

-Before you buy or sell an older home, you need to know what hazards may exist.
+Before buying or selling an older home, you need to know what hazards exist.
 If selling, federal law stipulates you must disclose any lead-based paint in the home you are aware of.
-If you are buying, you want to know what hazards may be lurking in the walls, as well as in the pipes, before you put up your earnest money.
+If you are buying, you want to know what hazards may be lurking in the walls and pipes before you put up your earnest money.
 If you suspect a house contains high levels of lead, you should contact a qualified professional to do an inspection.

 Delaware State Certified Lead Inspectors